edraj/dmart/readme.md

 - **Standardized API** : Publicly-accessible unified api layer allowing interaction with the different types of data; and simplifying the work of application developers.
 - **Data longevity** : Resilient and time-proof data storage, as data is stored in flat-files directly on the file system.
 This opens the door for easy access, inspection, validation, backup and change tracking.
 At any point in time, the redis index can be recreated from the flat-files.
 - **User management and access control** : "Batteries included" to elevate the burden from application development.
 - **Microservice friendly** : Leveraging JWT shared secret, additional microservices can automatically leverage the user's session with dmart.
-There is also a compatilble FastApi skeleton git repository to facilitate the development of additional microservices.
+There is also a compatible FastApi skeleton git repository to facilitate the development of additional microservices.
 - **Extensible via plugins** : Specialized logic (plugins) can be added to react to certain types of activities and content.
-- **Entry-oriented** : As opposed to document-oriented NoSQL, entry-orientation revolves around consolidating the cohrrent information unit along side its belongings (textual and/or binary) as one entry.
+- **Entry-oriented** : As opposed to document-oriented NoSQL, entry-orientation revolves around consolidating the coherent information unit alongside its belongings (known as "attachments" that can involve textual and/or binary) as one entry.

 <img src="./docs/data-mart.jpg" width="500">